lechdulian/jira-issue-to-branch-name/README.md

 # JIRA issue to branch name
-Simple Chrome bookmarklet to generate feature branch name from Jira issue
+Simple Chrome bookmarklet to generate feature branch name from Jira issue.

 Are you tired of remembering and rewriting the project code, task name and task number when creating a feature branch in you git tools?
+Or copy-pasting it from multiple Jira fields and pasting one after another?

 This simple bookmarklet for Chrome will create a feature branch name for you and copy it to clipboard.